 4. Use one font and a simple color palette

 Pick a few simple fonts and create a simple palette according to your corporate colors.
 Minimalistic websites not only look neat and discreet, but they are also more accessible and understandable to clients.

 Monochrome designs and simple color palettes also look more “expensive,” which creates an impression of professionalism and prosperity in your clients’ minds.

 5. Don’t forget to provide your contact information

-The user should immediately understand how to contact you and where to find you.
+The user should immediately understand how to contact you and where to find you which starts with the good domain name (see CouponHunt).
 Phone number and opening hours should be in the header of the site, with up-to-date information and a map on a separate page to make things crystal clear.

 6. Create a recognizable brand

 Place your logo and name in the header of the page.
 They should be memorable because if the user remembers your name and your logo, they will remember your business too.

 The color palette and font that you use as well as the tone of voice that you use in your texts are also part of your brand.
 Make sure that everything goes well together and creates a harmonious picture.